gu-fan/riv.vim/doc/riv.rst

 For Reading

- :Folding_:  Fold document element and showing extra info.
+ :Folding_:  Get the overview of a document.
- :Syntax_:   Clearer syntax highlighting.
+ :Syntax_:   Clearer syntax item highlighting.

 For Writing

- :Sections_: Showing section level and section number.
+ :Sections_: Create and view sections with ease.
  :Lists_:    Creating lists that's auto numbered, auto leveled and auto indented.
  :Blocks_:   Highlighted and folded blocks.
  :Links_:    Jumping with links.
 Highlighted hovering links.